 Vermont Department of Public Safety - Vermont Emergency Management (VEM)

-Grants to Vermont nonprofit organizations, government agencies, and tribes to reduce the impacts of potential natural disasters.
+Grants to Vermont nonprofit organizations, government agencies, and tribes to mitigate the impact of potential natural disasters.
 The purpose of this program is to help eliminate or reduce the loss of life or property.
 Funding is available for acquisitions, infrastructure development, and planning activities.
+Typical hazard mitigation projects include mitigation of local roads and bridges, home acquisition (buyout), structural elevations or relocations, replacement of undersized culverts, mitigation outreach and education, etc. Project proposals do not need to be directly connected to damages incurred from the most recent declared disaster.

 “Hazard Mitigation” is sustained action taken to reduce or eliminate long-term risk to people and their property from hazards.

-HMGP Acquisition applications are projects for the voluntary acquisition of an existing at-risk structure and the underlying land, and conversion of the land to open space through EITHER the 1) demolition or 2) relocation of the structure.
+- Acquisition Projects: HMGP Acquisition applications are projects for the voluntary acquisition of an existing at-risk structure and the underlying land, and conversion of the land to open space through either the 1) demolition or 2) relocation of the structure.
 The property must be deed-restricted in perpetuity to open space uses to restore and/or conserve the natural floodplain functions.
 Both residential and commercial properties are eligible.

 HMGP 5% Initiative applications are for projects that are consistent with local and state mitigation plans, where there is a reasonable expectation that future damage or loss of life and property will be reduced or prevented by the activity, and for which it may be difficult to conduct a standard FEMA Benefit-Cost Analysis (BCA) to prove cost-effectiveness.